brrandonkim/cse15l-lab-reports/report5.md

 ---

-My `Script.sh` is supposed to run `ReversibleChecker.java` and when I input a string that is the same word when reverset, the code should echo "The string is reverisble".
+My `Script.sh` is supposed to run `ReversibleChecker.java` and when I input a string that is the same word when reverse, the code should echo "The string is reversible".
 However, I did not input any string and yet it still passes the test when it should not.
-The code should actually output: "The string is not reversible".
+The code should actually output: "The string is not reversible" or not have either output.
 I can't seem to figure out the issue because my VSCode does not point out any errors, please help me out.

 **TA's Response:**